Strategic Planning

 Planning Phases

-Taking stock of the Asheville City Schools History (January - February)
+Taking Stock of Asheville City Schools History

 -

-- Explore the history, implementation, and current reality of:
+Explore the history, implementation, and current reality of:

-- School district formation
+School district formation

-- Desegregation order
+Desegregation order

-- Implementation of special programs and school communities
+Implementation of special programs and school communities

-- (e.g. Asheville Primary, KIPP, Silsa, Willian Randolph, and AVID)
+(e.g. Asheville Primary, KIPP, Silsa, Willian Randolph, and AVID)

 - Revisit listening session data to date

-- What have stakeholders stated they want to see in ACS schools
+- What have stakeholders stated they want to see in ACS schools?

-- What have stakeholders identified as significant challenges, barriers, and historical inequities/harms (e.g. Education Reparations Report)
+- What have stakeholders identified as significant challenges, barriers, and historical inequities/harms (e.g. Education Reparations Report)?

-- What have stakeholders seen as the value or strengths of Asheville
+- What have stakeholders seen as the value or strengths of Asheville?

 - Refine data collection with oral history from key groups